top of page

 • They actually corrupt us when we make them so that is the reason we ought not to make them.
 What are the types of things that corrupt us if we make their likeness exactly?

-The likeness of any thing that creepeth on the ground, the likeness of any fish that is in the waters beneath the earth:
+and make you a graven image, the similitude of any figure, the likeness of male or female, 17 The likeness of any beast that is on the earth, the likeness of any winged fowl that flieth in the air, 18 The likeness of any thing that creepeth on the ground, the likeness of any fish that is in the waters beneath the earth:

-• So the making of any likeness or similitude of a figure whether of creatures of heaven, earth or the waters will corrupt us.
+• So the making of any likeness or similitude of a figure, whether of creatures of heaven, earth or the waters will corrupt us.
 What other things shall we not make?

 Leviticus 26:1